-- (1) Employees are eligible for up to four months of leave per pregnancy, not per year.
+(1) Employees are eligible for up to four months of leave per pregnancy, not per year.
 A "four month leave" means time off for the number of days or hours the employee would normally work within four calendar months (one-third of a year or 17 1/3 weeks).
-For a full time employee who works 40 hours per week, "four months" means 693 hours of leave entitlement, based on 40 hours per week times 17 1/3 weeks. - (2) "Four months" means time off for the number of days or hours the employee would normally work within four calendar months.
-For employees who work more or less than 40 hours per week, or who work on variable work schedules, the number of working days that constitutes four months is calculated on a pro rata or proportional basis. - (A) For example, for an employee who works 20 hours per week, "four months" means 346.5 hours of leave entitlement.
-For an employee who normally works 48 hours per week, "four months" means 832 hours of leave entitlement. - (B) Leave on an intermittent leave or a reduced work schedule.
+For a full time employee who works 40 hours per week, "four months" means 693 hours of leave entitlement, based on 40 hours per week times 17 1/3 weeks.

+(2) "Four months" means time off for the number of days or hours the employee would normally work within four calendar months.
+For employees who work more or less than 40 hours per week, or who work on variable work schedules, the number of working days that constitutes four months is calculated on a pro rata or proportional basis.

+(A) For example, for an employee who works 20 hours per week, "four months" means 346.5 hours of leave entitlement.
+For an employee who normally works 48 hours per week, "four months" means 832 hours of leave entitlement.

+(B) Leave on an intermittent leave or a reduced work schedule.
 An employer may account for increments of intermittent leave using an increment no greater than the shortest period of time that the employer uses to account for use of other forms of leave, provided it is not greater than one hour.
-For example, if an employer accounts for sick leave in 30 minute increments and vacation time in one hour increments, the employer must account for pregnancy disability leave in increments of 30 minutes or less.
-If an employer accounts for other forms of leave in two-hour increments, the employer must account for pregnancy disability leave in increments no greater than one hour.
+For example, if an employer accounts for sick leave in 30 minute increments and vacation time in one hour increments of 30 minutes or less.
+If an employer accounts for other forms of leave in two-hour increments, the employer account for pregnancy disability leave in two-hour increments, the employer must account for other forms of leave in two-hour increments, the employer must account for pregnancy disability leave in two-hour increments, the employer must account for pregnancy disability leave in increments no greater than one hour.

-- (C) If a holiday falls within a week taken as pregnancy disability leave, the week is nevertheless counted as a week of pregnancy disability leave.
-If, however, the employer's business activity has temporarily ceased for some reason and employees generally are not expected to report for work for one or more weeks, (e.g., a school closing for two weeks for the Christmas/New Year holiday or summer vacation or an employer closing the plant for retooling), the days the employer's activities have ceased do not count against the employee's pregnancy disability leave entitlement. - (3) For employees who take pregnancy disability leave for a continuous four-month period, the four months normally is calculated based on the calendar months during which the leave is taken.
-Although all pregnant employees are eligible for up to four months of leave, if that leave is taken in one period of time, taking intermittent or reduced work schedule throughout an employee's pregnancy will differentially affect the number of hours remaining that an employee is entitled to take pregnancy disability leave leading up to and after childbirth, depending on the employee's regular work schedule. - (A) For example, an employee who commences pregnancy disability leave on January 1 would be expected to return to work on May 1.a full-time employee, who normally works a 40-hour work week is entitled to 693 working hours of leave.
+(C) If a holiday falls within a week taken as pregnancy disability leave, the week is nevertheless counted as a week of pregnancy disability leave.
+If, however, the employer's business activity has temporarily ceased for some reason and employees generally are not expected to report for work for one or more weeks, (e.g., a school closing for two weeks for the Christmas/New Year holiday or summer vacation or an employer closing the plant for retooling), the days the employer's activities have ceased do not count against the employee's pregnancy disability leave entitlement.

+(3) For employees who take pregnancy disability leave for a continuous four-month period, the four months normally is calculated based on the calendar months during which the leave is taken.
+Although all pregnant employees are eligible for up to four months of leave, if that leave is taken in one period of time, taking intermittent or reduced work schedule throughout an employee's pregnancy will differentially affect the number of hours remaining that an employee is entitled to take pregnancy disability leave leading up to and after childbirth, depending on the employee's regular work schedule.

+(A) For example, an employee who commences pregnancy disability leave on January 1 would be expected to return to work on May 1.a full-time employee, who normally works a 40-hour work week is entitled to 693 working hours of leave.
 If that employee takes 180 hours of intermittent leave throughout her pregnancy, she would still be entitled to take 513 hours, or approximately three months leading up to and after her childbirth.